-Here are seven reasons why security awareness training is more important than ever in 2018:
+Here are seven reasons why security awareness training is more important than ever:

 1. There’s more cybercrime out there